🔼The name Adnah in the Bible

 🔼Adnah II meaning

 The only commentator who dares to make a suggestion is the valiant Alfred Jones (Dictionary of Old Testament Proper Names).
-He believes that the letter is a remnant of the word אח (ah), meaning brother.
-This word is part of a vast array of names (for instance Ahab), and seems certainly plausible.
+He believes that the letter is a remnant of the word אח ('ah), meaning brother.
+This word is part of a vast array of names and seems certainly plausible.
 Hence, for a meaning of the name Adnah II, Jones reads Favorite Brother.

 It should be noted, however, that the word eden never expresses a preference, merely a state of delight.
 Following Jones's proposal, a more proper rendering of this name would be Delightful Brother.